arcdocs/arcdocs.github.io/book/getting_started/logon/logon-campus.md

 [exuser@login1.arc4 ~]$
 ```

+(logon-campus:windows)=
 ## Connecting from Windows

 Connecting from Windows requires the installation of an SSH client.
-We recommend and support users using MobaXTerm, please consult the [setup section](../logon.html#installing-mobaxterm) about installing this application.
+We recommend and support users using MobaXTerm, please consult the [setup section](logon:installing-mobaxterm) about installing this application.

 ### Connecting via MobaXTerm